krishaamer/green-filter-research/research/literature/fintech.md

 -   Sustainable Consumerism via Self-Regulation.
 2M EUR project for the shopping app.

--   Klinglmayr, Bergmair, and Pournaras (2016)
+-   Klinglmayr, Bergmair and Pournaras (2016)

 -   EMILY WATERFIELD (2019)

--   Beebag shopping bags made of recycled plastic bottles with a NFC ship that works in conjunction with an app to provide rebates for customers. (**thegreenfactorEP62Gamification2022?**)
+-   Beebag shopping bags made of recycled plastic bottles with a NFC ship that works in conjunction with an app to provide rebates for customers.
+The Green Factor (2022)

 -   Igini (2022) Online Shopping impact.
 Single’s day, etc. Impossible to turn the tide?